Be1eriand/FootyStats/README.md

 The purpose of the scraper is to get the footy stats to place into a DB for later use and analysis.

-python -m pip install --upgrade pip pip install scrapy pip install sqlalchemy
+python -m pip install --upgrade pip

+pip install scrapy sqlalchemy bs4 python-dateutil